Metaxochori

 Metaxochori (Μεταξοχώρι, [metakso'xoɾi]) is a village and a community of the Agia municipality.
-The 2011 census recorded 478 inhabitants in the village.
 The community of Metaxochori covers an area of 3.024 km2.

 Geography

 Metaxochori is located two kilometres to the northwest of Agia, at the foot of Mount Ossa.
 The village is separated in two parts, with a small stream and a small bridge connecting each other.

 Economy

 The inhabitants are principally engaged in the cultivation of apple and cherry and the area is known for its silk production.